 Baja California Road Trip Itinerary

 L.A.
-Cetto winery- we liked the wine the best at this stop!
+Cetto winery- I am no wine connoisseur, but the wine here was really good!
 They have a nice garden terrace area with outdoor seating and a view.

 Sol de Media Noche: very local feel- no view, but they give you cheese and dips/spreads to try with your wine.
 The chimichurri sauce here was so good we bought some to take home!

 Your guide will take you wherever you want to go for lunch.
 I recommend going to Finca Altozano.
 We loved this spot- the food was incredible, and the view is amazing!
 I could have spent hours here.
-It’s open air seating situated on a large property with a mountain backdrop, and patio areas to hang out outside with your drinks after you finish eating.
+It has open air seating situated on a large property with a mountain backdrop, and patio areas to hang out with your drinks after you finish eating.

 After lunch, go to any other wineries you may want to visit (ask your driver for recommendations- there are a lot to choose from!) and then head back to La Misión.

 Get an early start to your day to head on a scenic 1.5-hour drive south to check out La Bufadora- the second largest marine geyser in the world (the 1st is in Hawaii).

 This spot was pretty crowded compared to the relaxing, off-the-grid feel of the Friday wine country tour, but it makes for a very fun day!
 There is a huge market that you walk through before you get to the end and see La Bufadora.
 Take your time slowly meandering through the market (and remember when buying something- everything is negotiable!)
 The market is typical to what you would expect to see in Mexico- lots of little trinkets and souvenirs, taco stands, and tequila shots!